rajatkdutta1968/TRYHACKME_OVERPASS/Overpass.md

 4. using burp tried to access /admin page, Ádministrator Logon' page appears.
 At this stage tried to use sql injection  but it failed!!!!.

 5. while analyzing burp after setting scope to TARGET_IP and also set proxy for response.
 Got two javascript files. (i) main.js and (ii) cookie.js in cookie.js , It is evident that the code checks 'Correct Credential' response.
-In Burp after incepting the response and modifying the response as Çorrect Credential' a redirect appears '/admin/'
+In Burp after incepting the response and modifying the response as Çorrect Credential' and SesstionToken as Correct Credential a redirect appears '/admin/'

 after refreshing this page got ssh credential.